badtuple/remits/rfcs/00000-iterator-definition-langauge.md

 # Summary
 [summary]: #summary

 This RFC introduces a simple "pipe and filter" style language for defining Iterators.
-This allows users to manipulate streams off of Logs at the _Stream_ level and not the Message level that current iterators require.
+This allows users to manipulate streams of Messages at the _Stream_ level, instead of Message level.

 Users will still be able to define arbitrary transformation of Messages via Lua functions, but those functions will be registered as Filters that can be included in an Iterator.

 # Motivation
 [motivation]: #motivation

-All transformations are technically expressible via composition of Map, Filter, and Reduce iterators.
-Just because it's possible doesn't mean it's ergonomic however.
-Common scenarios are so complex to implement at the Message level that Remits would seem incredibly limited to the prospective user.
+All transformations are expressible via composition of Map, Filter, and Reduce Iterators.
+Those expressions often turn out to be incredibly unergonomic.
+Common queries can be so complex to implement from the Message level that Remits will seem incredibly limited to prospective users.

-Consider a Log of events containing an integer field `val`.
-The user wants to get the average `val` for each hour.
-Implementation at the Message level, the user would use a Reduce iterator to collect the `val` fields for the current hour and 1 from the next, a Filter iterator ontop of that determines if there's a single `val` for the next hour (meaning the previous hour had been fully collected) and let only that Message through.
-Ontop of _that_ they'd need a Map to then take the Messages passed from the Filter and average them for the previous group and return it.
-Not the most ergonomic at all, and uses quite a bit of memory unnecessarily.
+For example, a User has a Log of Messages containing an integer field `val`.
+They want to get the average `val` for each hour.
+Implementation at the Message level requires multiple iterators:

+* a Reduce Iterator to collect the `val` fields grouped by hour
+* a Filter Iterator that will filter out any aggregates that do not have exactly one `val` in the latest hour.
+That means the previous hour had been fully collected.
+* a Map Iterator that takes the aggregate and averages the `val`s for the second to latest hour.

+This is not trivial at all, and uses quite a bit of memory unnecessarily.

 At the _stream_ level, the user creates this iterator ontop of their Log: